RaidenZ123/Yuqi-academic/content/authors/admin/_index.md

 interests:
   - Robust and Fairness Machine Learning
   - Recommendation System and Information Retrieval
-  - Internet of Things Data Mining and Application
+  - Data Mining and Application for Internet of Things and City Intelligence

 # Education to show in About widget
 education: